pmean/build-website/text/06/RecallBias.md

 >     course, but the combination of the two might help avoid some
 >     problems with recall bias.
 > 3. Perform a quality audit of a fraction of your patients.
 You
->     probably won\'t have time to do this for every patient, but if you
+>     probably won't have time to do this for every patient, but if you
 >     could do some additional investigation for 5 or 10% of your
 >     patients, that would give you a way of checking on the degree to
 >     which both groups had problems recalling information.